The Haight

 A short time later the doorbell rang.
 Denis went to the balcony and looked down at Lucy and her friends who were peering through the glass door.
 He pulled the handle and it opened.
 Lucy could be heard two flights below counting “one two three” and then in unison they yelled “White Pig!”

 Denis never fit in.
 He was aloof and moody.
-One afternoon I came home to find the apartment nearly empty.
+One afternoon they came home to find the apartment nearly empty.
 Much of the furniture, Ron’s stereo, his records, his bed were all gone.
 A small table remained in Denis’ room.
-A drawer in the table was stuffed with phone and power bills we thought he had been paying for the previous two months.
+A drawer in the table was stuffed with phone and power bills they thought he had been paying the previous two months.
 The last bills in the stack were notices that everything would be turned off beginning the following week for non-payment.
-Denis had hit a friend of mine up for a ride to the airport and was gone.
-A receipt indicated that he’d pawned Ron’s things.
+Denis had hit a friend of their’s up for a ride to the airport and was gone.
+A receipt indicated that he’d pawned everything.
 The pawn shop even brought a truck to haul it all away.
-We were advised to hire a lawyer if we wanted anything back.
+They were advised to hire a lawyer if they wanted anything back.

 January 1966.
 Ron heard of a vacant flat that would be cheaper.
-We moved immediately to 410 Cole, the top two floors of one end of an enormous Victorian overlooking the Golden Gate panhandle.
-Richard, Ron, myself, a friend of a friend named Don and a friend of Ron’s named Ernie Fosselius moved in.
+They moved immediately to 410 Cole, the top two floors of one end of an enormous Victorian overlooking the Golden Gate panhandle.
+Richard, Ron, Harry, a friend of Ron’s named Ernie Fosselius and a friend of a friend named Don moved in.
 The rent was $135.00 per month or $27.00 each.

 Ernie’s long, straight, dark hair topped a long thin face, topping a tall thin frame.
 He and his friend Bob Knickerbocker who was equally tall and thin with equally long straight hair, were an impressive sight.
 They had a band that played a concoction of painfully loud electronic noise.
 They looked good and played occasionally at clubs on Haight Street.